-This section describes the development of the highway and transit networks that were used to perform the June 2024 Sun Corridor MPO Conformity Analysis for the FY 2023-2027 Sun Corridor MPO Transportation Improvement Program and Sun Corridor MPO Regional Transportation Plan 2050 Update.
+This section describes the development of the highway and transit networks that were used to perform the Sun Corridor MPO Conformity Analysis for an amendment to the FY 2023-2027 Sun Corridor MPO Transportation Improvement Program and Sun Corridor MPO Regional Transportation Plan 2050 Update.
 A summary of the population, employment, and travel characteristics for the MAG transportation modeling area for each Action scenario in the conformity analysis is presented in Table 6.
 The vehicle miles of travel forecasts for each of the pollutant specific modeling areas for the Pinal PM-10 and PM-2.5 nonattainment areas are presented in Chapter 4.

 TABLE 6.

-TRAFFIC NETWORK COMPARISON FOR ACTION SCENARIOS EVALUATED FOR THE CONFORMITY ANALYSIS
+TRAFFIC NETWORK COMPARISON FOR ACTION SCENARIOS EVALUATED FOR

+THE CONFORMITY ANALYSIS

-Year Total Population ^a (thousands) Total Employmenta (thousands) Average Weekday VMT ^b (millions) Average PM Peak Period Speed ^c Freeway Lane Miles ^d
+Year Total Population a (thousands) Total Employment a (thousands) Average Weekday VMT b (millions) Average PM Peak Period Speed c Freeway Lane Miles d

-2025 5 345 2 553 137 9 32.3 4 393

-2020 0,010 2,000 10110 02.0 1,000
+2025 5.345 2,553 137.9 32.3 4,393

 2030 5,788 2,787 153.1 32.1 4,722

 2040 6,542 3,173 179.1 31.4 4,908

 2050 7,180 3,463 201.7 30.8 5,140

-- ^a Population and employment estimates are for the 16,000 square mile transportation modeling area in Maricopa and Pinal Counties.
+- Population and employment estimates are for the 16,000 square mile transportation modeling area in Maricopa and Pinal Counties.
 Total population includes resident population in households and group quarters, transient population, and seasonal population.
-Total employment includes the number of workers in public, retail, office, industrial, work-at-home, construction, non-site based and other land use employees. - ^b Vehicle miles of travel (VMT) is obtained from the summation of VMTs in the AM peak, Mid-Day, PM peak, and Nighttime from the action traffic assignments for the transportation modeling area. - ^c Average speed on freeways, HOV lanes, expressways, arterials, ramps and collectordistributor roads in the transportation modeling area during the P.M. peak period. - ^d Freeways, expressways, ramps, HOV lanes are included in the lane miles reported for freeways in the transportation modeling area.
+Total employment includes the number of workers in public, retail, office, industrial, work-at-home, construction, non-site based and other land use employees. - Vehicle miles of travel (VMT) is obtained from the summation of VMTs in the AM peak, Mid-Day, PM peak, and Nighttime from the action traffic assignments for the transportation modeling area. - Average speed on freeways, HOV lanes, expressways, arterials, ramps and collectordistributor roads in the transportation modeling area during the P.M. peak period. - d Freeways, expressways, ramps, HOV lanes are included in the lane miles reported for freeways in the transportation modeling area.